linux-fan-dave/cinschool.dev/README.md

 - Admin (restricted area): http://localhost:7011
 - Server: http://localhost:7012
 - Database: http://localhost:7013

-### GraphQL Banana Cake Pop
-For testing the API you can reach the playground here: http://localhost:7012/graphql/

-## Specification and data model

-The folder `specs` contains the datamodel and is a [Modelio](https://github.com/ModelioOpenSource/Modelio) project.
-To open the project open Modelio and switch the workspace to `specs`.

-in `specs/exports` are the exported diagrams as images.

 ## How to update the subprojects to the newest versions?